 You can sign up online through our Workshop web site:

-Green moved to Canada abt.
+Seeking info on S. G. (Samuel Grimes Green??)
+Green, born abt.
+1799 in the U.S. He was of Scottish origin.
+Family history has it that he lived in Bangor, Maine.
+Apparently, he eloped with a Merian Kirk (around 1822 or 1823).
+Or, he may have married a woman first name of Jennette.
+S. G. Green moved to Canada abt.
 1825 and raised a family in Lower Canada (now Quebec).
 Descendents of his are named Alexander, James, George, Robert, Samuel, Marion, Ruggles.
 Does anyone have any information that may help me trace my great-great-great grandfather, S.G.
 Green?
 Please contact Donna at firstname.lastname@example.org, or call 403-887-9997, leave message and I will return your call.
 Thank you in advance.

 Today, we justly recognize one of the most stalwart members of MGS, one who has served as an officer of the Society with distinction as well as held a watching brief for the Society in many other organizations of which she is also a member.

 Her knowledge of genealogical research methods and sources has been demonstrated many times, in many places, including prior MGS conference and at the conferences of other organizations with parallel interests.